 Out comes the chequebook.

 The HSE ‘recommend’ could also be interpreted as ‘do or do equivalent to’.

 Why are Siren’s prices so cheap?

-One of our most frequently asked questions is why exactly Siren Training are so cheap compared to the rest of our competitors.
+One of our most frequently asked questions is why exactly Siren Training is so cheap compared to the rest of our competitors.
 This is a simple one, our oldest competitors at St John’s Ambulance and British Red Cross operate as registered charities.
 Being a limited company, Siren Training can afford to be as competitive as possible, which means passing great savings onto our customers.
-We believe that life saving training should not cost an arm and a leg and we aim to beat any written quote.
+We believe that life-saving training should not cost an arm and a leg and we aim to beat any written quote.